-To be perfectly honest we thoroughly enjoyed both countries, and visiting both on the same trip would be great.
+To be perfectly honest, we thoroughly enjoyed both countries, and visiting both on the same trip would be great.
 If that’s a possibility, go!
-But you should at very least have three weeks available – if you can’t continue reading.
+But at the very least, you should have three weeks available – if you can’t continue reading.

 Israel vs. Jordan – Travel

 Israel and Jordan are neighbors and share many geographical characteristics.
 They are mainly dry semi-arid countries with deserts, the dead sea, the Jordan Valley, and a coastal city in the Aqaba Gulf in the Red Sea.

 However, there’s one huge difference, Israel has a long Mediterranean coast, while Jordan is almost landlocked and has vast interior desert areas, which may not be a disadvantage.
 It depends on what you are looking for – deserts can be outstanding.